jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

  which don't recognize Daylight Saving Time, is?

 They make it this far, you are happy.
-Next however, you hope they mention there really isn’t a decent way to know where a user is when they place an order to determine what time the thinks it is when they placed the order.
+Next however, you hope they mention there really isn’t a decent way to know where a user is when they place an order to determine what time they think it is when they placed the order.
 Unless they explicitly provides an address or a time zone, you are not guaranteed to know where they are.
 You can guess based on things like IP address, however, this costs money.
 You can ask the user if you will let them use their location based on their browser geolocation feature, but if they are like me, this is a sign to go to another site.